awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeQuerySuggestionsConfig.md

 Type: Boolean

  ** [LastClearTime](#API_DescribeQuerySuggestionsConfig_ResponseSyntax) **   <a name="Kendra-DescribeQuerySuggestionsConfig-response-LastClearTime"></a>
-The date\-time query suggestions for an index was last cleared\.
+The Unix timestamp when query suggestions for an index was last cleared\.
 After you clear suggestions, Amazon Kendra learns new suggestions based on new queries added to the query log from the time you cleared suggestions\.
 Amazon Kendra only considers re\-occurences of a query from the time you cleared suggestions\.
 Type: Timestamp

  ** [LastSuggestionsBuildTime](#API_DescribeQuerySuggestionsConfig_ResponseSyntax) **   <a name="Kendra-DescribeQuerySuggestionsConfig-response-LastSuggestionsBuildTime"></a>
-The date\-time query suggestions for an index was last updated\.
+The Unix timestamp when query suggestions for an index was last updated\.
 Type: Timestamp

  ** [MinimumNumberOfQueryingUsers](#API_DescribeQuerySuggestionsConfig_ResponseSyntax) **   <a name="Kendra-DescribeQuerySuggestionsConfig-response-MinimumNumberOfQueryingUsers"></a>